Welcome to the topology course! The schedule for the course can be found here.

 You are required to regularly check this homepage to be aware of any updates or information (I will always date when the updates have occurred).January 22.
 I should have mentioned at the first lecture that if you haven't already registered but want to, that should have been done yesterday and should therefore be done immediately.
 Friday, January 25th.
 Today's room is being changed from MVF32 to MVF23 since MVF32 is too small.
 A longer term solution will be

 announced.
 There will be a note on the board in MVF 32 about this change.
 Friday, January 25th.
 Friday lectures will be in MVF26 from now on.
 Monday, January 28th.
 Under examination, you can read more precisely what you should be studying on your own.
 Friday, February 1st.
 The "Here is what you are expected to know." has been updated.
 Friday, February 1st.
 Ph.D. students who plan to take the course for credit should drop me an email so I know who you are and because of the final.
 Masters students of course register for the exam in the usual way.
 Monday, February 4th.
 Exercises for Chapter 4 added below.
 Thursday, February 7th.
 1 exercise for Chapter 5 added below.
 Note the link under lectures won't be modified as this is only the original (overly ambitious) plan.
 Further down "Here is what you are expected to know" is more precisely what we have done and plan to do (so that you can read ahead).
 That will be continually updated.
 Monday, February 11th.
 Exercises updated Wednesday, February 13th.
 Exercises and "Here is what you are expected to know" updated.
 Monday, February 18th.
 Exercises and "Here is what you are expected to know" updated.
 Saturday, February 23rd.
 "Here is what you are expected to know" has been updated.
 (New exercises will be added later this weekend).
 Sunday, February 24th.
 Exercises updated.
 Monday, February 25th.
 Exercise 10 added to section 58.
 Monday, March 18th.
 Exam and solutions placed on homepage.
 Monday, March 18th.
 When the exams are graded, I will place a note here that you can pick them up from me.
 Friday, March 22nd.
 Exams are now graded and reported to Ladok.
 On Monday, I give them to the expedition who needs to do something with them.
 When I get them back, I will put up another message here with the time you can pick them up from me.
 I hope that is by the end of the week but I don't know how long the office first needs it.
 Tuesday, March 26th.
 You can pick up your exams at my office (room 5017 in math) between 9 and 11 on Thursday, March 28th.
-If you cannot make it then, you can email me (firstname.lastname@example.org) and we can agree on some other time.
+If you cannot make it then, you can email me (email@example.com) and we can agree on some other time.
 You must bring id and I must check it (even if I know who you are!); you will also have to sign for the exam.
 Those which are not picked up will be given to the study office (expedition).
+Wednesday, June 26th.
+Since there are VERY few people who took the exam, those who did can just email me (firstname.lastname@example.org) to agree when you pick them up (room 5017 in math) You must bring id and I must check it (even if I know who you are!); you will also have to sign for the exam.
+If they are not picked up, they will be given to the study office (expedition).

 Course coordinator: Jeffrey Steif